joey-qytyku/OS-90-fixed/docs/Old/Memory2.md

 UPD: Process-local page directory entries

-Block: A group of page frames

-Block list: A modified linked list structure for allocating physical blocks.
+PBT: A modified linked list structure for allocating physical blocks.
 Also helps account for virtual memory by keeping indices.

 Chain: A chain of blocks linked together in their virtually contiguous order.